 Wed, 04/07/2018 - 17:51

 Cooperation.
-The boat ‘Open Arms’ arrives with sixty people rescued at sea.
+The boat ‘Open Arms’ arrives in Barcelona with sixty people rescued at sea.

 The boat ‘Open Arms’ has reached Barcelona with sixty people on board who were rescued off the Libyan coast after Malta and Italy refused to open their ports.